ASTRA: Let Arbitrary Subjects Transform in Video Editing: Method

-\textbf{Video Generation Model.} Given the retargeted mask motion sequence $F^{\text{motion}}$, we can condition any mask-driven video generator by attaching a ControlNet style branch to a ViT backbone~\citep{wan2025wan,gao2025wan,zhang2023adding,jiang2025vace}.
-Although $F^{\text{motion}}$ can in principle be injected at all denoising steps, continuing the fusion at late steps produces severe artifacts and unnatural seams, because early steps shape low frequency structure while late steps refine high frequency details~\citep{wu2024freediff,qian2024boosting}.
-We therefore inject only in the early structural phase and revert to mask only conditioning for refinement.
-Let $T$ be the total number of steps and $\tau$ the injection threshold.
-With depth guided features $F^{\text{depth}}_{i,t}$ and mask guided features $F^{\text{mask}}_{i,t}$, the conditional feature is This scheme accurately tracks the motion encoded by the mask sequence, preserves high quality details, and generalizes across architectures, yielding consistent gains in multi subject scenarios.
+Given the comprehensive retarget feature set $F^{retarget}$ generated by the Context Module, we can explicitly condition various mask-driven video generator by integrating these features into the main ViT backbone \cite{wan2025wan,gao2025wan,zhang2023adding,jiang2025vace}.
+Although $F^{retarget}$ can in principle be injected at all denoising steps, continuing this structural alignment at late stages produces severe artifacts and unnatural seams.
+This occurs because early denoising steps primarily shape low-frequency structures, whereas late steps focus on refining high-frequency visual details \cite{wu2024freediff,qian2024boosting}.
+We therefore adopt a timestep-aware injection strategy: the retargeted features are utilized exclusively during the early structural phase, and the model reverts to mask-only conditioning for the subsequent refinement phase.
+Let $T$ be the total number of denoising steps and $\tau$ be the injection threshold.
+At a given denoising step $t \in \{1, \dots, T\}$, the final conditional feature $F^{cond}_{t}$ is formulated as: